jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

 .. note::

-    It is best practice to build conda environments in the $SCRATCH directory because conda can overload the filesystem which used on $WORK  and $HOME does not have the storage space for ML tasks.
+    It is best practice to build conda environments in the $SCRATCH directory because conda can overload the filesystem when using $WORK  and $HOME does not have the storage space for ML tasks.
 It is important to note that on $SCRATCH your environment is subject to being purged.
 Care should be taken to back up the environments you build on $WORK.

 **Step 2.
 Install MiniForge**